Apostille USA

 Process of Getting an Apostille in Washington

 Navigating the Apostille procedure in Washington necessitates a series of sequential steps.
-Commencing with the preparation of documents, the process transitions through the Apostille request to the Department of State before culminating in the arrival of the Apostille.
+There are several submission methods available for obtaining an apostille in Washington, so it is important to choose the correct one for your needs.
+Commencing with the preparation of documents, make sure you gather all required documentation before starting the process to avoid delays.
+The process transitions through the Apostille request to the Department of State before culminating in the arrival of the Apostille.

 Prepare Your Documents

 Primarily, ensure that your documents are complete and ready.
-These might include, for instance, birth certificates or college transcripts.
-Importantly, the documents must be original, as photocopies are not acceptable.
+These might include, for instance, birth certificates, corporate filings, or college transcripts.
+Importantly, only original notarized documents or certified copies issued by government authorities are accepted for apostille—photocopies are not acceptable.
 If your documents are school records, a school official must prepare them.

 Send to Secretary of State